MdSaifAli063/bmw-beast-showcase/README.md

 ---

-## How can I deploy this project?
+## 🚀 How Can I Deploy This Project?

-Simply open [Lovable](https://lovable.dev/projects/6dbac5c2-7501-412c-9b2c-9c63cfff6695) and click on Share -> Publish.
+- Open Lovable

+- Go to Share → Publish

+---

 ## Can I connect a custom domain to my Lovable project?